dleclercpro/LOG6306/README.md

-# Impact of Typing on Code Smells: A Comparison Between Javascript and Typescript Projects
+# Impact of Typing on Code Smells: An Empirical Comparison Between Javascript and Typescript Projects in the Open-Source Community

 ## Smell Detector
 - SonarQube